-The rise of data analytics and business intelligence has created the illusion that you are now able to understand and visualize every aspect of your business and this will somehow allow you to operate in a better way.
+The rise of data analytics and business intelligence lakes have typically been overpromised, but for many has created the illusion that you are now able to organisations, have under-delivered. understand and visualise every aspect of your business and this will somehow allow you to operate Increasingly essential in today's fast-moving business in a better way.
 The reality is far different.
-First-generation data warehouses and business intelligence tools were typically about analyzing historical data (data in rows and columns) and understanding what happened in the past (descriptive, diagnostic analytics).
+Firstenvironment is the ability to see over the horizon and generation data warehouses and business intelligence around corners to understand the impact of today's tools were typically about analysing historical data decisions on all desired outcomes.
+This is where next-(data in rows and columns) and understanding generation business intelligence tools come into play what happened in the past (descriptive, diagnostic using faster (real-time) and more modern cloud data platforms to solve problems based around a specific analytics). domain or problem.

-Second-generation systems, typically known as data lakes, are about creating a single large data ecosystem that effectively extends the capabilities of first-generation systems by allowing all kinds of data (such as documents) to be available in one place.
-Data lakes have typically been overpromised, but for many organizations, have under-delivered.
+Second-generation systems, typically known as data lakes, are about creating a single large data ecosystem that effectively extends the capabilities of firstgeneration systems by allowing all kinds of data (such as documents) to be available in one place.
+Data